nanoticity/Notchly-AI/README.md

 2. If it says "Ollama is running" then it worked, if not then repeat the steps above.

 ### App Installation
-Go to the app [releases](https://github.com/nanoticity/Notchly-AI/releases/tag/v1) and download the top file.
-Next, navigate to Finder and go to your downloads folder.
-There you will see a ZIP file.
-Unzip it by double clicking it.
-After this you have to right click it, go to show package contents, then double click products, then doubel click applications, and then drag "Notchly AI.app" to you Applications folder.
-After this launch the app and it should be working.
+Go to the app [releases](https://github.com/nanoticity/Notchly-AI/releases/tag/v1.2) and download the top file.
+After this drag "Notchly AI.app" to you Applications folder.
+Launch the app and it should be working.
 To check, position our mouse near the bottom of the notch and check if it works.
 Try a couple of prompts too just to make sure.